 The Commission does not oversee or regulate changes to historic buildings located in historic districts.
 Listing in the National Register does place not any restrictions on the use, treatment, transfer, or disposition of private property.
 Property owners with questions about making alterations to a building within a local historic district should contact the appropriate city government.

-The Commission meets the third Wednesday of every month at 4 p.m. in the Jean Oxley Public Service Center, 935 Second Street SW, Cedar Rapids, IA.
+The Commission meets the third Wednesday of every month at 4 p.m.
 Members of the public are encouraged to attend.
+Please check the agenda below for information on how to access the meeting.